livebook-dev/livebook/README.md

    1. Wait for CI to finish (Docker and Desktop)
 6. Run `mix hex.publish`.
 7. Publish GH release with copied changelog notes.
-8. If you crated branch in step 2., update main changelog to point to the branch and bump version in mix.exs (with `-dev` suffix).
+8. If you created a branch in step 2., update main changelog to point to the branch and bump version in mix.exs (with `-dev` suffix).

 ## Platinum sponsors